ESA-PhiLab/OpenSarToolkit/README.md

 Docker installation is possible on various OS.
 Installation instructions can be found at https://docs.docker.com/install/

-After docker is installed and running, launch the container with:
+After docker is installed and running, launch the container with (adapt the path to the shared host folder):

 ```
 docker pull buddyvolly/opensartoolkit
-docker run -it -p 8888:8888 -v /shared/folder/on/host:/home/ost/shared opensartoolkit
+docker run -it -p 8888:8888 -v /shared/folder/on/host:/home/ost/shared buddyvolly/opensartoolkit
 ```

 The docker image automatically executes the jupyter lab and runs it on